bangush/GroupDocs.Viewer-for-.NET/Docs/content/viewer/net/developer-guide/advanced-usage/viewing/view-web-documents/how-to-convert-and-view-chm-files.md

 using (Viewer viewer = new Viewer("sample.chm"))
 {
          HtmlViewOptions options = HtmlViewOptions.ForEmbeddedResources("chm_result_{0}.html");
-         options.RenderSinglePage = true; // Enable it if you want to convert all CHM content to single page
+         options.RenderToSinglePage = true; // Enable it if you want to convert all CHM content to single page

          //viewer.View(options,1,2,3); // Convert only 1,2,3 pages
          viewer.View(options); // Convert all pages